Geodesic Rays in the Donaldson--Uhlenbeck--Yau Theorem: Introduction

 The celebrated Donaldson--Uhlenbeck--Yau theorem states that $E$ admits a Hermite-Einstein metric if and only if $E$ is slope stable \cite{Don87,UY86}.
 We will consider the following version: \begin{theorem} Suppose that $E$ is a holomorphic vector bundle over a compact K\"ahler manifold $(X^n, \omega)$.
 Then the following conditions are equivalent: \begin{enumerate} \item $E$ is slope stable; \item The Donaldson functional $\mathcal{M}$ is proper on the space of Hermitian metrics; \item $E$ admits a unique Hermite-Einstein metric. \end{enumerate} \end{theorem}

-Here $E$ is \emph{slope stable} if and only if $\mu(\mathcal{F})<\mu(E)$ for any nontrivial holomorphic torsion free subsheaf $\mathcal{F}\subset E$, where $\mu$ denotes the slope.
+Here $E$ is \emph{slope stable} if and only if $\mu_{\mathcal{E}}<\mu_E$ for any nontrivial holomorphic torsion free subsheaf $\mathcal{E}\subset E$, where $\mu_{\mathcal{F}}$ denotes the slope of a holomorphic sheaf $\mathcal{F}$ over $X$ with respect to $\omega$.
 The \emph{Donaldson functional} $\mathcal{M}$ is a functional on the space of Hermitian metrics whose minimizers are exactly the Hermite--Einstein metrics.
 See~\S\ref{sec:background} for details.

 The equivalence (1)$\Leftrightarrow$(3) in Theorem~\ref{DUY} was the first result to link solvability of a geometric PDE to a stability condition in the sense of GIT, and has proven to be deeply influential in shaping subsequent results and conjectures, e.g. the Yau--Tian--Donaldson conjecture, as discussed shortly.